gamesbook/pyprototypr/docs/basic_concepts.md

 ## Defining elements' properties

-Elements have other settings apart from their position.
+Elements can have other settings apart from their position.

 For example, the rectangle which represents the outline of a card has a *size*.
 The rectangle's size is measured in terms of its *height* and *width*.
 The line used to draw the rectangle also has a *thickness* and a *color* (see below for more about color).
-A circle will have a *radius*  which defines how big it is, and so on.
+A circle will have a *radius*  or *diameter* which defines how big it is, and so on.

 Many elements also have a *fill* that is the color with which they will be "filled".

 All of these kinds of settings are called **properties**.